Stanley Lord: Personal life

 Lord was married and had a son.
-His wife, Mabel, died in 1957, and Lord died in 1962.
-It was suggested that the stress of attempts to exonerate himself had contributed to the deterioration of his own health after his wife's death.
-Their son, Stanley Tutton Lord (1908–1994), worked as a banker in Liverpool; he never married or had children.
-He lived as a bachelor until his death from natural causes in 1994.
+His son, Stanley Tutton Lord (1908–1994), worked as a banker in Liverpool; he never married or had children.
+He died from natural causes in 1994.
 He rarely spoke of his father, except to say he believed in his innocence.
-In 1965 he wrote a preface to a book by Peter Padfield, The Titanic and the Californian, which supported the case for Lord having been judged unfairly.
+In 1965 he wrote a preface to a book by Peter Padfield, The Titanic and the Californian, which supported the case that Lord had been judged unfairly.